Launching a Podcast

 Also, unlike radio, podcasts are pre-recorded and offer a wide range of formats.
 For example,

 • A typical episode can be as short or as long as its creator wants it.
 Some episodes offer just short snippets of information, while others offer long-form content that spans more than an hour per episode.
+It all depends on your podcast topic.

 • Podcasts have different publishing frequencies too.
 Some shows offer new content daily.
 Others post new episodes on a weekly, bi-weekly, or even monthly schedule.